Amazing aquamarine Ice Caves in Fláajökull in Vatnajökull glacier in Southeast-Iceland

 Very happy inside the ice cave

-We were all acting like kids, touching the ice and taking photos left and right and asking others to take our photos!
+We were all acting like kids, touching the ice, taking photos left and right, and asking others to take our pictures!
 In this small ice cave was a group of very excited visitors :)

 Regína with her husband Jón inside Fláajökull ice cave